 As your students are learning and growing with practice in these early number sense skills, they are building a confidence in their Math ability.
 It is so important to develop this early confidence so that they don’t “fear” Math like many adults do.
 Many of us did not learn this way, rather we learned processes and memorized formulas.
 No wonder Math fear developed in many people over the years.
 With hands on lessons and practice, our students will be more engaged in their learning and inspired to learn more.

 It is also important for students to be constantly thinking about Math in real life scenarios because there is Math everywhere!
 In future posts, I will be looking more closely into breaking down the math progressions so that you can more easily identify where your students are at.
 Knowing this will help you to target the skills they need and fill in any learning gaps you may see.
-While many of these skills are built in preschool and 1st grade, some students in 2nd, 3rd or beyond may not have learned these important skills.
-What kinds of things do you see in your classroom that students struggle with in Math?

-Due to the popularity of this post, I have added a new number sense post to the blog with more detail on teaching number sense and tips for intervention for those students showing learning gaps.
-You can find the new post here.
-Thanks so much for visiting my blog.
+Due to the popularity of this post, I wanted to elaborate on some of these concepts discussed here and provide some activities to help you teach number sense.
+I have added a new number sense post to the blog with more detail on teaching number sense and tips for intervention for those students showing learning gaps.